-People moving through periods of overwhelm, loss, disease diagnosis & treatment (including the healing and integration that takes place after going through acute medical treatments), dysregulation, or other somatic symptoms arising from current or accrued life stressors.
+People moving through periods of overwhelm, loss, chronic pain or illness, disease diagnosis & treatment (including the healing and integration that takes place after going through acute medical treatments), dysregulation, or other somatic symptoms arising from current or accrued life stressors.
 Parents or partners wishing to gain an understanding of their own nervous systems, so as to better befriend the nervous system of the home, partners, and children.
 Those persons wishing to develop new texture in their relationship to their embodied experience.

 I do this through a felt sense educational process over 9 primary one hour sessions spread out once a month.
 The Befriending of the nervous system process allows an individual to come to understand why they feel the way they do in response to life's "triggers and glimmers."
 It is also a polyvagal informed way to organize healing resources including lifestyle modification.
 This combination of care helps to increase the body’s resilience and adaptive qualities.
 It helps someone to feel "at home in the body".
 This in turn increases the individual's capacity to be fluidly present within and for oneself, others, and life itself.

 What does a great day at the office look like for you?

 I am finding that as I slow down to yield to my own biorhythm, I am also enjoying slowing down inside of my client care rhythm.
 I am feeling a lot of inspiration as well from following an impulse to focus a lot of my professional development on tools that I can teach to clients so that they become more deeply empowered inside of their day to day lives.